luizerico/sigeri/README.md

 Introduction
 ------------
 This is the beta version of a system to risk management - SIGERI.
-There are a lot of changes to be done before to put it in a production environment.
 This application is meant to be used as a starting point to develop a complete risk management system.

-I'm using php7.0.
+There is a lot of changes to be done before to put it in a production environment:

+    a.
+Correct translations - I have started the changes on templates to make it works with .po files.
+Due to this some parts are in english and others in portuguese.
+    b.
+Make some things more responsive - I have started another project using React.
+Maybe I would rewrite the templates here... or not.
+    c.
+Build printable reports.
+    d.
+Rebuild the charts to be confgurable.

 Installation
 ------------